Do you find sending business proposals to be a burden that leads you to tears?

 - Find the right words where you need them

 TextCortex can take over 70% of that tedious work, and make your writing skills scale up instantly.

 The best part is that it can save your effort and your money.

-Sign up for free and watch how TextCortex smashes all those sneaky writing mistakes and turns your every business opportunity into pure success.
+So, download the TextCortex Chrome extension and watch how it smashes all those sneaky writing mistakes and turns your every idea into pure success.